andreigi/oliodigest/_posts/2019-07-04-Bitcoin-Daily-Trade-Setup-for-July-4-5.md

 title: "Bitcoin Daily BTCUSD Trade Setup for July 4 - 5"
 categories: [trading, technical analysis]
 tags: [bitcoin]
+excerpt: "So, what we have here is either a bullish flag pattern or a middle of a forming descending wedge pattern.
+In any case you buy the breakout of the red line indicated in the daily chart.
+It aligns with both patterns."
 ---

 ![weekly chart]({{ site.baseurl }}/posts-images/5d1d1e189f6e6.png "weekly")